RishabhSelenium/WebAutomationTest/README.md

 Steps to run the TestCase

 1. Check if Chrome browser is installed.
 If installed it should be compatible with chromeDriver.
+2. I used Mac ChromDriver which is compatible with - Version 103.0.5060.53 of Chrome Browser.
+3. If you are using windows, you need to download and replace the ChromeDriver from *https://chromedriver.chromium.org/downloads*
-2. You should find the chromeDriver in
+2. You should find the chromeDriver in **drivers** folder
 3. Navigate to ```src/test/java``` and open ```webTest.java``` file under ```org.testing.WebTest``` package.
 4. Run ``webTest.java``` as TestNG

+<h4>Please Note</h4>

+* you can run this script with any web browser, you just need to download the driver for the specific brower and update 1 line of code ```WebDriver driver = new ChromeDriver();``` at ```webTest.java``` file